-0-The teacher candidate does not possess the necessary knowledge, therefore, the standard is not evident or is incorrect in performance.
-1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
-2-Developing Candidate: The teacher candidate is able to articulate the necessary knowledge and demonstrates in performance with some success.
-3-Skilled Candidate: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance.
-Expected level of performance by the end of the student teaching semester.
-4- Exceeding Candidate: The teacher candidate adapts and develops the lesson according to the teaching environment/ student response (all descriptors in the skilled candidate (3) column must be met as well as at least one descriptor below): Provides no evidence of classroom expectations that would contribute to a safe learning environment.
-Plans to communicate expectations to maintain a safe learning environment. • Communicates expectations to students in advance, though may not consistently maintain these expectations throughout the lesson.
+nvironment.
+The teacher candidat ent in learning, positive social inter - lual/group motivation and behavior to create a learning environment 0-The teacher candidate does not possess the necessary knowledge; therefore, the standard is not evident or is incorrect in performance.
+1-The teacher candidate can articulate the necessary knowledge but does not demonstrate in performance.
+2-The teacher candidate can articulate the necessary knowledge and demonstrates in performance with some success.
+3-The teacher candidate can articulate the necessary knowledge and effectively demonstrate it in performance.
+4-The teacher candidate adapts and develops the lesson according to the teaching environment/ student response.
+Classroom Expectations Provides no evidence of classroom expectations that would contribute to a safe learning environment.
+Plans to communicate expectations to maintain a safe learning environment.
+Communicates expectations to students in advance, though may not consistently maintain these expectations throughout the lesson.
 Implements developmentally appropriate expectations to maintain a respectful and safe learning environment.
-Involves all students in creating a safe learning environment that respects differences and individual preferences.
-Seeks feedback from students on his or her teaching, strategies, classroom, Displays a lack of awareness of how to build appropriate relationships with students.
+Involves all students in promoting a safe learning environment that respects differences and individual preferences.
+Positiv e Classroom Relationships and Int teractions Displays a lack of awareness of how to build appropriate relationships with students.
 Describes strategies for building appropriate relationships with students.
 Fosters positive social interactions in the classroom.
 Maintains positivity in formal and informal interactions, which encourages students to actively engage in learning.
-Facilitates an environment that supports student self-monitoring to maximize instructional time and Provides no evidence of strategies for monitoring student behavior and addressing disruptions.
+Facilitates an environment that supports student self- monitoring to maximize instructional time and student learning.
+Classroom Management Provides no evidence of strategies for monitoring student behavior and addressing disruptions.
 Explains strategies for monitoring student behavior and minimizing disruptions.
 Responds appropriately to classroom disruptions.
-Proactively uses varied classroom management strategies to minimize disruptions to the learning environment. student learning.
-Effectively uses varied management or organizational strategies to motivate students and minimize interference with classroom instruction.
+Proactively uses varied classroom management strategies to minimize disruptions to the learning environment.
+Effectively uses varied management and organizational strategies to motivate students and minimize interference with classroom instruction.